 In 1984 a friend of Ian’s Mo gave him an original laminated armoured 32cm x 30 cm windscreen he had owned since 1953 which had been removed from an old damaged 1940’s Supermarine Spitfire which was one of various former WW2 aircraft, trucks etc that they had been breaking decades earlier in their scrap yard.
 This first sculpture on the ‘Best of British’ theme was created from combining original pieces of two of the most iconic British weapons of War, Nelson’s Flagship HMS Victory and the WW2 Supermarine Spitfire.

-Apparently, Hawker Hurricane’s in the late 1940’s and early 50’s was worth less to Mo and others in the scrap yard business than a Spitfire, as Hurricane’s had a lot of wood and canvas in their construction.
-However, both these historic aircraft, the real stars of the Battle of Britain a decade earlier, were at the time to many were deemed virtually worthless due to the new Jet fighters being deployed by the RAF.
+Apparently, Hawker Hurricane’s were worth less to Mo and others in the scrap yard business than a Spitfire, as Hurricane’s had a lot of wood and canvas in their construction.
+However, both these historic aircraft, the real stars of the Battle of Britain a decade earlier, were at the time to many were deemed virtually 'worthless' due to the new Jet fighters being deployed by the RAF.